PTAnywhere/ptAnywhere-installation/README.md

 ### Configure PT

 Access the machine where PT is installed and run PT for the first time.
-If you have created a VM using vagrant as suggested, simply start a VNC session on _vnc://192.168.35.2:5901_.
+If you have created the _installation VM_ as suggested, simply start a VNC session on _vnc://192.168.35.2:5901_.

 Once you have started PT, configure the following options:
  * Configure IPC